Install Cisco Catalyst 8000V in VMware ESXi Environment

 Management vLAN

 Configures the dot1Q VLAN interface.
-Requires the management interface to be configured using the GigabitEthernetx.xxx format.
+The management interface must be configured using the GigabitEthernetx.xxx format.

 Management Interface IPv4 Address/Mask